 It's worth noting that Bali's weather can be unpredictable and even during the dry season, you may experience some rainfall.
 However, these showers are usually brief and don't last long, so they're unlikely to impact your plans too much.

-Find out more about the best time to visit Indonesia.
+Find out more about the best time to visit Bali.

 There’s a big choice of flights to Bali from North America, although none are direct.
 Flights from the west coast go via Taipei, Seoul, Tokyo, Hong Kong, Singapore, or Kuala Lumpur, with connections to Bali in around 24 hours.
 From the east coast, airlines go via Tokyo (14 hours) or Bangkok (20 hours).